afeld/computing-in-context/lab_10_guide.md

 1. Decide how you want to visualize.
    - What columns should be used?
    - What chart type should be used?
-   - Keep it simple - avoid anything that would require complex transformations.
+   - Keep it simple.
+     - Avoid anything that would require complex transformations.
+     - For the purposes of this lab, it's ok to cut corners.
    - Avoid using date/time columns - we'll cover those in [Week 11](index.md#schedule).
 Years are fine.
 1. Get the CSV URL.
 1. Create a new notebook.